Pathways to Indigenous STEM (PI/PD, NSF $2.5M) 2018-2023.

 The goal of this project is to develop a Research Development Plan for TOCC based on community consultation, institutional partnership, and participation of students.
 The plan will serve as a blueprint to guide the development of future projects and grant proposals for responding to community needs in the areas of food, natural resources, and environmental health.
-This project supports creation of an Indigenous Research class, which will include training in CBPR, decolonizing methodologies and case studies that incorporate both TEK and Western Science.
+This project supports the creation of an Indigenous Research class, which will include training in CBPR, decolonizing methodologies, and case studies that incorporate both TEK and Western Science.
 This project incorporates an innovative approach by applying the “Man in the Maze” model to research design and evaluation.

 Creating a Vision and Strategic Plan for increasing STEM Capacity at Tohono O’odham Community College (PI/PD, NSF Pre-TI STEM grant, $95K), 2017-2018.

 This grant supported an extensive institutional assessment of Tohono O’odham Community College (TOCC) STEM programs and the creation of a five-year strategic plan to strengthen and expand the college’s STEM programs and to increase the participation of Tohono O’odham professionals in the STEM disciplines.

 Life In Balance: Using a Problem-based Learning Model to Promote Sustainability and Improve Learning in Math and Science (PD, NSF AIHEC WIDER Grant, $28K), 2015-2016.

 Created the Man in the Maze indigenous education model and piloted the model with problem-based learning units in science and math classes.
 (Newberry, et al. 2016)

 A Community-based Model for Sustainable Energy (PI/PD, USDA-NIFA Research, $200K), 2010-2013.